 Update: Both Atlantic Coast Pipeline and Mountain Valley Pipeline have submitted revised conversion applications, which they describe as reducing the overall proposed impact to VOF easements.
-VOF will review the revisions and produce staff reports prior to the October review.
-The revised applications may be downloaded from the October 16 meeting page on our calendar.
+The revised applications, along with VOF’s staff reports, may be downloaded from the October 16 meeting page on our calendar.

 The Virginia Outdoors Foundation (VOF) has scheduled a special meeting on October 16, 2017 for its Board of Trustees to complete a review of applications by two natural gas pipeline developers that have proposed crossing 11 VOF open-space easements in five counties.
 The meeting will be held at the Virginia State Corporation Commission in Richmond and will be open to the public.

 Meeting details, and any background materials, will be posted on our website calendar.

 This issue will not be on the agenda of the board’s September 28 meeting.

 VOF first learned about the two pipelines in 2014.
 The Atlantic Coast Pipeline (ACP), being developed by a partnership that includes Dominion Energy, told VOF in 2016 that it would need to cross 10 easements in Highland, Bath, Augusta and Nelson counties as a result of rerouting to avoid U.S. Forest Service land.
 The Mountain Valley Pipeline (MVP), being developed by a joint venture that includes EQT Midstream Partners, is proposing a permanent access road on a VOF easement in Roanoke County, but is not proposing to cross the property with the pipeline itself.